 Burglar alarm systems remain one of the most popular and effective burglar deterrents any homeowner can invest in.
 The only issue is; most homeowners forget to use them or don’t know how to operate theirs.

-Many homeowners may not have been provided the training on how to operate their security system or change the batteries, whilst many may have previously moved into a property with a security system already installed.
+Many homeowners may not have been provided with the training on how to operate their security system or change the batteries, whilst many may have previously moved into a property with a security system already installed.

 If this is the case, we recommend getting in contact with an experienced security installation company who can inspect and assess the system to ensure that it is in working condition.